Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 Let $\GG_\Gamma := \GG_{M^-(\Gamma)}$ be the group scheme associated with $M^-(\Gamma)$ as in \S\ref{ss:intro/class}.
 We call~$\GG_\Gamma$ the \emph{graphical group scheme} associated with $\Gamma$; see \S\ref{ss:graphical_groups} for details.
-We refer to the groups of points $\GG_\Gamma(R)$ over rings $R$ as the \emph{graphical groups} associated with $\Gamma$ over $R$.
-For example, it is easy to see that if $\Path n$ denotes the path on $n$ vertices, then $\GG_{\Path n}(\ZZ)$ is the largest nilpotent quotient of class at most $2$ of $\Uni_{n+1}(\ZZ)$.
-More generally, the groups $\GG_\Gamma(\ZZ)$ are precisely the class-$2$ quotients of right-angled Artin groups; see Remark~\ref{rem:raag}.
+We refer to the groups of points $\GG_\Gamma(R)$ over rings $R$ as the \emph{graphical groups} associated with $\Gamma$ over~$R$.
+For example, it is easy to see that if $\Path n$ denotes the path on $n$ vertices, then $\GG_{\Path n}(\ZZ)$ is the maximal nilpotent quotient of class at most $2$ of $\Uni_{n+1}(\ZZ)$.
+More generally, the groups $\GG_\Gamma(\ZZ)$ are precisely the maximal quotients of class at most $2$ of right-angled Artin groups; see Remark~\ref{rem:raag}.

 Among the central objects of interest in the present article are the class counting zeta functions of graphical group schemes.
 Based on what we described above, the study of these class counting zeta functions becomes a part of the study of ask zeta functions.
 Namely, define the \emph{negative adjacency representation} $\gamma_-$ of $\Gamma$ to be the inclusion $M^-(\Gamma)\incl\So_n(\ZZ)$.
 By Proposition~\ref{prop:antisymmetric_cc}, the ask zeta function of $\gamma_-$ essentially coincides with the class counting zeta function $\zeta^\cc_{\GG_\Gamma}(s)$ of the graphical group scheme $\GG_\Gamma$.